 Budget: Hotel du Centre

 This brightly decorated hotel is located in the heart of the city, perfect for exploring!
 It also has fantastic views of the Notre Dame Basilica in Nice.
-Within walking distance of so many attractions and restaurants, and at a price under $100 per night, it is a great spot to end your one week trip to France.
+Within walking distance of so many attractions and restaurants, it is a great spot to end your one week trip to France.

 Mid-Range: Hotel de Petit Palais